learnk8s/learnk8s.io/_blog/scaling-dot-net-core-microservices/index.md

 This is true, just because we *can* do this doesn't mean we have to do it.

 All the source code for this application has been written in C#, built using dotnet core to deploy onto Linux.
-The core focus has been to make the code readable to understand what is being achieved.
+The core focus has been to make the code readable to ubrew nderstand what is being achieved.
 To keep it simple, factors such as security have been left out, this will be addressed within future posts for best practices.

 ## Case Study